Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 So you guys definitely have COVID.

-So the story.
+So, the story.

-Tragedy struck again three months after she gave birth when her father died of pneumonia, Jess, did the character this is about just die in the first seconds?
+Tragedy struck again three months after she gave birth when her father died of pneumonia,

 Okay.

-It did feel like that.
+Did it feel like that.

 I know what you're thinking.